shayansss/bioumat/README.md

 ```

 ## Further information
-Note that for the DDSDDE array, I used two different equations, one for debugging of the code and the other is based on equations in the appendix of the above paper.
+Note that for the DDSDDE array, I used two different equations, one for debugging of the code and the other is based on equations in the appendix of the [paper(https://doi.org/10.1177/0954411919854011)].
 The latter should work better if it is used together with the right linearization method, otherwise use the former.

-Please, read the [[paper](https://doi.org/10.1177/0954411919854011)] to find more information about implementation of this code.
+Please, read the [paper(https://doi.org/10.1177/0954411919854011)] to find more information about implementation of this code.